Giovanni1085/academic-kickstart/content/post/test2.md

 ---
-title: An example research post
+title: An example teaching post
 summary: Here we describe how to add a page to your site.
 date: "2020-08-18T00:00:00Z"